andrewdavidmackenzie/pingr/viewr/TABLES.md

 # Tables description
-This file describes the tables in the KV store being used by collectr and viewr.
+This file describes the tables in the KV store being used by collectr (worker only) and viewr (UI).

 `collectr` consists of:
 - A `DurableObject` that tracks the status of a reporting device.
 It stores the DO state in the DO's own state